area4lib/area4/CONTRIBUTING.md

 ## Code quality

 Please keep your code as readable as possible.
-We have apps to help out with this such as [CodeFactor](https://codefactor.io) to lint code.
+We have apps to help out with this such as [Lambda Lint](https://lambdalint.github.io) to lint code.
 Where possible please abide by their feedback.

 ## Divider style